space-wizards/website-content/content/post/23-02-27-progress-report-39.md

 - Added a volume slider for the lobby & round-end music so you can enjoy it without blowing out your eardrums. *Contributed by theashtronaut*
 - Shot Projectiles cause impulses like it was supposed to. *Contributed by Salex08*
 - Stealth boxes have been rebalanced.
 They now require players to move slower to stay hidden, collide with bullets, and can no longer trap simple mobs. *Contributed by keronshb*
-- Objectives involving other traitors should be more reliable at providing traitors that are alive and not SSD. *Contributed by Elijahrane*
+- Objectives involving other traitors should be more reliable at providing traitors that are alive and not SSD. *Contributed by rane*
 - fixed windoor hacking. *Contributed by JustinTrotter*
-- Fixed vehicles not working. *Contributed by ElectroJr*
+- Fixed vehicles not working. *Contributed by ElectroSR*
 - Cat ears now cost 26tc. *Contributed by mirrorcult*
 - Added XenoSci things and a mass scanner for salvage crew to Lighthouse. *Contributed by Cheackraze*
 - Overdrawing with a syringe no longer destroys the transferred solution. *Contributed by JustinTrotter*
 - Mousetraps no longer autokill cardboard box users. *Contributed by keronshb*
 - Droppers behave more like injectors. *Contributed by JustinTrotter*
 - The flames of lit welders now look bright in the dark. *Contributed by Vordenburg*
-- You now shove people rather than "disarm" them if they aren't holding anything. *Contributed by Elijahrane*
+- You now shove people rather than "disarm" them if they aren't holding anything. *Contributed by rane*
 - internals tanks with air no longer flash warning. *Contributed by Bright0*
 - Removed duplicate disarm popup when disarming someone with an item in their hands. *Contributed by ShadowCommander*
 - Clarified machine missing messages for the cloner. *Contributed by Vordenburg*
-- You can no longer use machines which require vision while blind. *Contributed by Elijahrane*
+- You can no longer use machines which require vision while blind. *Contributed by rane*
 - Added a Toggle Ghosts button on the ghost GUI to get rid of those pesky apparitions. *Contributed by ShadowCommander*
 - Fixed an issue where crates would clip through firelocks. *Contributed by keronshb*
 - Cell charger is destructible and doesn't block mobs movement. *Contributed by Macoron*